 \subsubsection{Reminder on $G$-L\'evy processes}

-In a recent paper \cite{hu_peng_glevy}, Hu and Peng introduced a new class of processes with independent and stationary increments, called $G$-L\'evy processes.
-These processes are defined intrinsically, i.e. without making reference to any probability measure.
+In their recent paper, Hu and Peng \cite{hupengglevy} introduced a new class of processes with independent and stationary increments, called $G$-L\'evy processes.
+These processes are defined intrinsically, that is, without making reference to any probability measure.\vadjust{\goodbreak}

-Let $\widetilde{\Omega}$ be a given set and let $\Hc$ be a linear space of real valued functions defined on $\widetilde{\Omega}$, containing the constants and such that $\abs{X} \in \Hc$ if $X \in \Hc$.
-A sublinear expectation is a functional $\hat{\E}: \, \Hc \rightarrow \R$ which is monotone increasing, constant preserving, sub-additive and positively homogeneous.
+Let $\widetilde{\Omega}$ be a given set, and let $\Hc$ be a linear space of real valued functions defined on $\widetilde{\Omega}$, containing the constants and such that $\llvert X\rrvert\in \Hc$ if $X \in \Hc$.
+A sublinear expectation is a functional $\widehat{\E}\dvtx \Hc \rightarrow \R$ which is monotone increasing, constant preserving, sub-additive and positively homogeneous.
 We refer to Definition 1.1 of \cite{peng2} for more details.
-The triple $(\widetilde{\Omega}, \Hc, \hat{\E})$ is called a sublinear expectation space.
+The triple $(\widetilde{\Omega}, \Hc, \widehat{\E})$ is called a sublinear expectation space.